Forest Green Rovers F.C.: Stadium

+Eco Park

 On 3 November 2016, the club announced the winning design for a proposed 5,000 seat new stadium to be built within the Eco Park complex beside Junction 13 of the M5 in Gloucestershire, 1.5 miles west of the town of Stonehouse (and 8.5 miles northwest of their spiritual home of Nailsworth).
 The design is for a stadium made almost entirely of wood, including the roof cantilevers.
 It will be able to be increased in size to 10,000 capacity depending on the club's success.
 The plans were initially rejected by the planning authorities in June 2019 but revised plans were approved later that year.
 The English Football League gave their consent to the stadium in February 2021.
 It is intended that the new stadium will have the lowest carbon footprint of any stadium in the world.
 Vince hoped that the club would be able to play games at the stadium within "three or four years".